telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **attrs** is an keymap of the different attributes that have been created for that entity.
 The key is generated with the attribute name (changing "." for "=", as "." is not a valid character in MongoDB document keys).
-Each one of the elements in the map has the following information:
+    Each element in the map has the following information:
     -   **type**: the attribute type
     -   **value**: the attribute value (for those attribute that has received at least one update).
 Up to version 0.10.1, this value